 – Simon Jenner, Fringe Review

-A new, laugh out loud funny, poignant, solo play presented by Pauline O’Driscoll Productions, written by Mark Evans and Pauline O’Driscoll, directed by Tom Kibbe and performed by Pauline O’Driscoll.
+A new, laugh out loud funny, poignant, solo play presented by Pauline O’Driscoll Productions, co-written by Mark Evans and Pauline O’Driscoll, directed by Tom Kibbe and performed by Pauline O’Driscoll.

 Causing you to roar with laughter one minute and tugging on your heartstrings the next, in this emotional roller coaster of a show a mother talks directly to the audience, reminiscing about her life as a woman, a daughter and a mother and reflecting on what has or has not changed across the generations vis a vis the role of women & mothers in society.
 Audience reactions so far have been phenomenal, as evidenced by all the recommendations for the show on Seven Ages of MAM FB Page.